Cardiac skeleton: Os cordis

 In some animals, the fibrous trigone can undergo increasing mineralization with age, leading to the formation of a significant os cordis (heart bone), or two (os cordis sinistrum and os cordis dextrum, the latter being the larger one).
 The os cordis is thought to serve mechanical functions.

 In humans, two paired trigones (left and right) are seen in this essential view of anatomy.
 As a surgical purchase point, the Trigones risk much in AV propagation.

 It has been known since Classical times in deer and oxen and was thought to have medicinal properties and mystical properties.
-It is occasionally observed in goats, but also in other animals such as otters.
-It was recently also discovered in chimpanzees, the only great ape so far to known to have os cordis.
+It is occasionally observed in many other artiodactyls including goats, sheep, giraffes, camels, water buffalo, and antelopes but also in carnivorans such as otters, dogs, cats, and sea lions and in the horse.
+It has also been discovered in chimpanzees, the first known great ape to have an os cordis; it has subsequently been reported in a human, though its etiology is unknown.

 Against the opinion of his time, Galen wrote that the os cordis was also found in elephants.
-The claim endured up to the nineteenth century and was still treated as fact in Gray's Anatomy, although it is not the case.
+While it is unclear if Galen actually observed the bone, it has since been identified in Asian elephants.